xanthonyalvarezx/activity-javascript-katas-loops-collection/AMAZONREADME.md

 To start, go fork then clone [https://github.com/erics273/js__loop__function__katas](https://github.com/erics273/js_loop_function_katas).

 Fill in the missing code inside the katas1.js file for each function.
 Use a `for` or `while` loop inside each function.
 Identify the correct numbers in your loop and add each number to the empty 'numbers' array, which will be returned in the last line of the function.
-Each correctly completed kata is worth 1 point.

 ### Example ###